markpavlenko/markpavlenko.github.io/README.md

 Myprojectsstyle.css is connected to myprojects.html ("MY PROJECTS" page) to make it look beautiful.

-Google Translate API

-I use Google Translate API for translating the page for someone that doesn't understand English.

 If you find any bugs please inform me in GitHub.